Blog

 - Isolation

-Consequences of burnout included inattentiveness, irritability, and “tiredness” resulting in job transitions, increased medical errors, and consequent malpractice claims.
+Consequences of burnout include inattentiveness, irritability, and “tiredness” resulting in job transitions, increased medical errors, and consequent malpractice claims.

 The Role of the Pandemic and Rising Labor Costs

-While researching for this blog post, we enlisted the help of a former practicing pathologist with an excellent information technology and laboratory information system (LIS software) background.
+While researching for this blog post, we enlisted the help of a former practicing pathologist with an extensive background in information technology and laboratory information systems (LIS software).

 What we learned during the interview was not surprising.
 Anxiety and stress among pathologists are on the rise as they collectively deal with rising cases and a lack of qualified personnel to share the workload.